More about: Adventure and Nature Activities in Bali

 In addition to the beauty of the scenery, this cycling tour gives you an insight into rural life on the island and shows you how farmers still use traditional methods to cultivate rice.

-For thrill-seekers, white water rafting on the Ayung River is an experience not to be missed.
-This river runs through the Balinese jungle, with medium-level rapids that guarantee fun without the need for previous experience.
+For thrill-seekers, rafting on the Ayung River is an experience not to be missed.
+This river runs through the Balinese jungle, with medium-level rapids that guarantee fun without any previous experience.

 Along the way, in addition to the thrill of navigating the turbulent waters, you can see hidden waterfalls, impressive rock canyons and engravings carved into the river walls by local artists.